hamedfarv/java-hello-world/README.md

 This is a simple **"Hello world"** done with **Java** programming language.

+## Note
+First you must install java compiler based on your operationg system (Linux , Windows , Mac)

 ## Source code

 This is the source code of the program: